Compliments / Complaints

-For general comments or to make a compliment about an employee, you can contact the Police Chief via email.
+To make a compliment about an employee, you may email Police Chief Layton.

-Please take a few minutes to fill out this survey.
+Please take a few minutes to fill out this survey for general comments.

-For comments, questions, or concerns about traffic issues, please send your inquiries to Sergeant Worley via email.
+For comments, questions, or concerns about traffic issues, email Sergeant Worley.

 Filing a Complaint